Overview – Vwaza Marsh WR

 Scenery

-Scenic Lake Kazuni, a magnet for animals, is near the entrance of the park (the only accommodation in the park is at the lake).
+Most of the reserve comprises dense miombo woodland and mopane woodland.
+Scenic Lake Kazuni, a magnet for animals, stands alongside the main park entrance and is the site of the only formal campsite.
 The lake is surrounded by low hills and woodland.
-A big marsh area, after which the reserve is named, is in an inaccessible area in the northeast of the reserve.
+The vast area of marshland for which the reserve is named lies in a relatively inaccessible part of the northeast.

 Weather & Climate

-Vwaza Marsh sees a warm climate with a Dry and Wet season.
+Vwaza Marsh has a warm climate with a Dry season (May to October) and a Wet season (November to April).
 The Dry season months of May to August are cooler, and early mornings can be nippy.
 Temperatures rise in September and peak in October before the Wet season starts in November.
 December to March are the wettest months, and spectacular thunderstorms are not uncommon.

 Best Time To Visit

-The best time to visit Vwaza Marsh corresponds with the middle and end of the Dry season.
+The best time to visit Vwaza Marsh is from July to October, during the middle and end of the Dry season.
 This is when animals tend to stay near the lake in front of the camp, which is accessible to visitors on foot and by car.
-The Wet season months of December to April are lush and great for birding, but roads tend to become impassable at this time.
+The Wet season (November to April) is great for birding, and the landscape becomes lush after the rains.
+However, roads tend to become impassable from December onward.

 Want To Visit Vwaza Marsh WR?